RMK-CSGO/CSGOSettings/README.md

 # CSGO Settings
-D4NL's Counter-Strike: Global Offensive Config and Settings.
+RMK's Counter-Strike: Global Offensive Config and Settings.
-Feel free to use and Share.
+Feel free to use and share.